 You’re right, this cycle may seem automatic and difficult to stop once it has started.
 However, here are a few tips that can help you stop engaging in the cycle and approach your partner in a way that leaves them feeling less defensive and shut down:

-- When you notice yourself start to get irritated, pause and ask yourself what might be bring on this irritated feeling.
+- When you notice yourself starting to get irritated, pause and ask yourself what might bring on this irritated feeling.
 Take a few slow, deep breaths before saying anything.

 - Ask yourself, “ What am I actually feeling (deeper emotions)?
 Why am I finding this so irritating right now?”